 Afton State Park

-Afton State Park is located in the rolling hills above the St. Croix River along the Minnesota/Wisconsin border at the eastern edge of the Minneapolis-Saint Paul metro area.
+Afton State Park (DNR website) is located in the rolling hills above the St. Croix River along the Minnesota/Wisconsin border at the eastern edge of the Minneapolis-Saint Paul metro area.

 Banning State Park

-The park offers a full range of camping and activities, but it is an easy drive to the northeast of the Twin Cities metro area, making it suitable for a day trip as well.
+The park offers a full range of camping and activities, but it is a bit of a drive from the Twin Cities metro area.
+Still, it’s doable as a day trip if you don’t want to spend the night.

 Interstate State Park

-Interstate State Park includes both the Minnesota and Wisconsin shores of the St. Croix River near Taylors Falls just north of the Twin Cities metro area.
+Interstate State Park (DNR website) includes both the Minnesota and Wisconsin shores of the St. Croix River near Taylors Falls, just north of the Twin Cities metro area.
 It has stunning views over the river gorge, but is more famous for its cliffs and glacial potholes.

 Jay Cooke State Park

-Jay Cooke State Park, a beautiful wooded park in northeastern Minnesota is known for its swinging bridge, odd rock formations, spring wildflowers, and fall leaves.
+Jay Cooke State Park (DNR website), a beautiful wooded park in northeastern Minnesota, is known for its swinging bridge, odd rock formations, spring wildflowers, and fall leaves.

 Moose Lake State Park

-Moose Lake State Park, located near Moose Lake in northeastern Minnesota, has wooded hills and lakes that offer opportunities for hiking and a variety of water sports.
+Moose Lake State Park (DNR website), located near Moose Lake in northeastern Minnesota, has wooded hills and lakes that offer opportunities for hiking and various water sports.
 The Agate and Geological Interpretive Center provides information on the rocks, minerals, and geology of Minnesota – but is only open on a limited schedule.

 Inside the Agate and Geological Interpretive Center at Moose Lake State Park.